-For medication to be administered at the program, the parent must complete the Medication Authorization and Administration Record NAVMC 1750/10.
+In order for medication to be administered at the program, the parent must complete the Medication Authorization and Administration Record NAVMC 1750/10.
 Medication must be in the original labeled container.
 The following information must be provided on the prescription: